From BR Bullpen

 "If Harmon Killebrew isn't this league's #1 player, I've never seen one.
 He's one of the greatest of all time." - Reggie Jackson, 1969

 Harmon Killebrew was baseball's most prolific slugger of the 1960s, clubbing 393 home runs during the decade.
-When he retired after a 22-year career his 573 round-trippers trailed only Hank Aaron, Babe Ruth, Willie Mays, and Frank Robinson.
+When he retired after a 22-year career his 573 round-trippers trailed only Hank Aaron, Babe Ruth, Willie Mays and Frank Robinson on the all-time list.
 "Killer" placed in the top five in AL MVP voting six times and was elected to the Hall of Fame in his fourth year of eligibility in 1984, despite being regarded by some as a one-dimensional player.

 Killebrew spent most of 1958 in the minors, but after Eddie Yost was traded away after the season, he became Washington's regular third baseman in 1959.
 He immediately made a splash, hitting 42 home runs to tie Rocky Colavito for the American League lead.
-The Senators became the Minnesota Twins in 1961, and he smashed 46 homers that summer.
-The next year, he paced the AL with 48 homers and 142 RBI and set the major league record for most home runs by a batter who failed to hit .250 (.243).
-The following September 21st, he hit four homers in a doubleheader against the Boston Red Sox, and he again led the AL in homers while setting the major league record for most home runs (45) by a batter who had fewer than 100 RBI (96).
+He split 1960 between third and first, logging slightly more at first base, raising his batting average by 34 points but slumping some in homers and RBIs.
+The Senators became the Minnesota Twins in 1961, Killebrew ended up playing twice as much first as third.
+Along the way he smashed 46 homers that summer, tying him with Jim Gentile but far behind the rampaging Roger Maris' 61 and Mickey Mantle's 54 in that expansion fueled year.
+In 1962, he moved full time to left - the first of three straight years in the OF - yet still paced the AL with 48 homers and 142 RBI The 48 dingers set the major league record for most home runs by a batter who failed to hit .250 (.243).
+The following September 21st, in 1963, he hit four homers in a doubleheader against the Boston Red Sox, and he again led the AL in homers while setting the major league record for most home runs (45) by a batter who had fewer than 100 RBI (96).
 In 1964, he paced the circuit with 49 homers, his third straight summer leading the AL in that category, while stroking only 11 doubles - the fewest doubles of any major leaguer hitting over 40 home runs in one season.
 He dropped to 25 homers in 1965, but the Twins won the American League pennant that year.
-He hit a home run in Game Four of the World Series, but Minnesota fell to the Los Angeles Dodgers in seven games.
+He hit a home run in Game 4 of the World Series, but Minnesota fell to the Los Angeles Dodgers in seven games.

-Killebrew tied Triple Crown winner Carl Yastrzemski for the American League lead in home runs in 1967 but struggled with injuries in 1968, hitting just .210 with 17 round trippers.
-However, he bounced back in grand fashion the next summer, leading the league with 49 homers and 140 RBI to win the 1969 American League Most Valuable Player Award.
-The Twins made the playoffs that year and the next, falling to the Baltimore Orioles in the ALCS in both seasons.
+Killebrew tied Triple Crown winner Carl Yastrzemski for the American League lead in home runs in 1967 with a robust 44, but struggled with injuries in 1968, hitting just .210 with 17 round trippers.
+However, he bounced back in grand fashion the next summer, 1969, leading the league with 49 homers and 140 RBI to win the 1969 American League Most Valuable Player Award.
+His whopping 145 walks topped the AL, the the highest total of the four times he led the junior circuit.
+The Twins made the postseason that year and the next as American League West champions, falling to the Baltimore Orioles in the ALCS in both seasons.
 He led the AL in runs batted in for a third and final time in 1971.
 His numbers declined in the next three years, and he was released by the Twins after the 1974 season.

 Killebrew signed with the Kansas City Royals for $125,000 prior to the 1975 season.
-Primarily seeing action as the team's designated hitter, he bashed 14 home runs but hit just .199 and was released at the end of the year.
+Primarily seeing action as the team's designated hitter, he managed only 14 home runs while hitting just .199 and was released at the end of the year.
 At the time of his retirement, he was fifth on the all-time home run list.

-As of 2011, Killebrew stands 11th on the all-time home run list.
-Along with Lou Gehrig, he hit 49 home runs in a season twice but was never able to hit 50 in a single season (although he hit more than 40 eight times).
+As of 2011, Killebrew stood 11th on the all-time home run list.
+Along with Lou Gehrig, he hit 49 home runs in a season twice but was never able to hit 50 in a single season.
+His eight total +40 seasons is 2nd only to Babe Ruth.
 The seat that he hit with the longest home run at Metropolitan Stadium is suspended from the roof of the Mall of America, on the former site of Met Stadium in Bloomington, Minnesota.

 Killebrew was elected to the Baseball Hall of Fame on January 10, 1984 by the Baseball Writers Association of America.
-He was a bit controversial as a Hall of Fame selection due to his low batting average of .256.
-However, he played during the second dead-ball era and drew copious walks, so his lifetime Adjusted OPS is 143, definitely in Hall of Fame range.
+Playing through the heart of the second dead-ball era depressed his career batting average to .256, but his exceptional home run production, prolific RBI's out of so few base hits, and copious walks helped him into the Hall.
+A high lifetime Adjusted OPS of 143 puts him in good company there.
 His #3 is also retired by the Twins.

 Killebrew was diagnosed with esophageal cancer in late December 2010, and underwent treatments at the nearby Mayo Clinic in Phoenix, AZ where he lived.
 On May 13, 2011, he issued a short statement stating that his fight against the disease was coming to an end and that there was no hope for recovery.
 He died four days later, at the age of 74.

-Although Killebrew supposedly was the model for the Major League Baseball logo, MLB.com says, "No one player has ever been identified as the model of the 1969 Major League Baseball batter logo."
+Although some claim Killebrew was the model for the Major League Baseball logo, MLB.com says: "No one player has ever been identified as the model of the 1969 Major League Baseball batter logo."

 Notable Achievements